freezer333/nodecpp-demo/README.md

-# Part 1
+# Introduction

 I love doing high-level work in node.js, but sometimes I'm working on data analysis that needs to be done in a higher performance language.
 C++ is usually a good choice for these tasks, and a great thing about node is how easy it is to move data to and from C++ with the node's addon mechanism - using the V8 API.
 There's a lot of documentation on the [node](http://nodejs.org/api/addons.html) site, but I've found it hard to locate full examples where there are full data structures flowing between JavaScript and C++... so I wrote this.

-In this post I'll show you how to call C++ from JavaScript, passing JavaScript objects to C++ - which are turned into first-class objects matching a C++ class definition.
+In this article I'll show you how to call C++ from JavaScript, passing JavaScript objects to C++ - which are turned into first-class objects matching a C++ class definition.
 I'll show you how to pass different C++ objects back to node as JavaScript objects.
-I'll also show you how to pass lists of objects back and forth, along with nested class/object use-cases. **Its a big topic, I've broken it into four posts, plus a follow up about packaging for npm**.
+I'll also show you how to pass lists of objects back and forth, along with nested class/object use-cases.
+Finally, I'll show you how to turn your addon into a fully asynchronous module using libuv so your Node application doesn't have to block when calling C++!

 # Integration Pattern
 I've chosen to handle objects in a way that minimizes the impact of the actual C++ code called by node.
 This means that I did *not* employ the V8 class wrapping strategies, instead electing to code all transfer between V8 data types and C++ classes myself, in separate functions.
 I like this method, because it keeps the V8 code isolated - and works when you don't want to directly mess with existing C++ code you are calling from node.
 If you are looking to have a more automatic method of mapping V8 to C++ data structures, see this [excellent article](http://code.tutsplus.com/tutorials/writing-nodejs-addons--cms-21771), along with the [Node.js documentation](http://nodejs.org/api/addons.html#addons_wrapping_c_objects).